Key Facts

 Costs and savings

-But when you stop…
+And did you know that when you stop…

 • Within 24 hours of stopping smoking, carbon monoxide will be expelled from your body and your lungs start to clear out the debris.